commercial calculation table | 9 Exercises

 States :

-The pastry shop “Pâtisseries Belle Douceur” wants to analyze the profitability of its flagship product, a chocolate cake.
-The purchase price excluding tax of the cake is €12, and the sale price excluding tax is set at €20.
-The manager wants to calculate financial indicators and evaluate different hypotheses.
+The pastry shop "Pâtisseries Belle Douceur" wants to analyze the profitability of its flagship product, a chocolate cake.
+The purchase price of the cake (excluding VAT) is €12, and the selling price (excluding VAT) is set at €20.
+The manager wants to calculate financial indicators and evaluate different scenarios.
 The applicable VAT rate is 5,5%.

 Work to do :